rgreenblatt/dotfiles/README.md

 # dotfiles

-I am using the nerd fonts version of the Hack font, exa, bat, thefuck, vimiv, tldr, and ripgrep.

 I have almost everything configured to use some variant of the gruvbox theme.

 The keyboard repo contains code for using the event interface through python-evdev to contruct arbitrary keyboard layouts.
 Its undocumented right now.

 Submodules in this repo may not be on latest.

-I am using an install script instead of stow because I want to have this directory structure and submodules.

 ### Installation

+This repo should be clones into the home directory.
+Stow is used for installation, so existing files will never be deleted.
 To install everything run `./install.sh`.
-To install everything for a headless install run `./install.sh -c` A set of machine specific files can also be installed using `./install.sh <name-of-machine>`.
+See `./install.sh -h` for options.

 ### Notes